ArcShahi/arc_color/README.md

 ```

 >[!note]
-> -Many changes will be made within the upcoming weeks, this Library is nowwhere near complete.
+> -Many changes will be made within the upcoming weeks, this Library is nowhere near complete.
 >
 > -The source code will posted here once few changes and optimization is done.
 >